Bay Creek Neighborhood Association, Inc. Bylaws

 Article III.
 Meetings

 Section 1.
-There shall at least bimonthly membership meetings of the association.
+There shall be at least bimonthly membership meetings of the association.
 There shall be an annual meeting to elect officers and report on activities of the association.

 1.1 A special meeting shall be held when directed by a majority of the members of the Neighborhood Council or when requested in writing by not less than 10 members of the association.
 Notice of a special meeting shall indicate the items of business to be considered.

-1.2 Notice of all meetings of the general membership or the Neighborhood Council shall be announced in the Bay Creek Bulletin prior to the meeting, except that if necessary, an emergency meeting of the general membership or the Neighborhood Council may be held without advance notice.
+1.2 Notice of all meetings of the general membership shall be announced in the Bay Creek Bulletin prior to the meeting except that, if necessary, a special or emergency meeting may be held with the best available notice.
+The Neighborhood Council shall meet on an as needed basis, with the best available notice.

 Section 3.
 Election of officers is conducted at the annual membership meeting.